I’ll try to give a first short summary of my trip to Northern Iraq and Rojava/Northern Syria.

 After we finally crossed the border we travelled to Qamişlo, where we stayed the night.

 08.03.
 In Qamişlo we met a man, who would become our interpreter for the next days.
 (He is the person, who has been in prison for some days together with Joakim Medin, the swedish journalist, in February.)
-First we went to the funeral of some YPG/YPJ fighters who had died fighting against IS.
+First we went to the funeral of some YPG/YPJ fighters who had died fighting against Daesh.

 Next we visited an office of Yekîtia Star (a womens organisation in Rojava).